gpadolina/TimeSeries-notes/TimeSeries/12 - PracticalForecastingIssues.md

 With Croston's method, we construct two new series from our original time series by noting which time periods contain zero values and which periods contain non-zero values.
 Croston's method involves separate simple exponential smoothing forecasts on the two new series a and q.
 Because the method is usually applied to time series of demand for items, q is often called the "demand" and a the "inter-arrival time."

+The ```croston( )``` function produces forecasts using Croston's method.
+It simply uses alpha = 0.1 by default and l0 is set to be equal to the first observation in each of the method series.

+An implementation of Croston's method with more facilities including parameter estimation is available in the *tsintermittent package* for R.